 6. It’s celebrated in March partly due to the weather.

 It’s no accident that Women’s History Month is celebrated in March.
 While the timing aligns in part with International Women’s Day, the choice was also due to a more practical set of considerations.

-According to former legislative aide Susan Scanlan, Representative Barbara Mikulski originally suggested the recognition take place in August in order to celebrate the anniversary of U.S. women’s suffrage.
-“I looked at her,” remembered Scanlan, “and I said, ‘Barbara, do you want to be outside parading on August 26 when it’s hotter than the hinges of hell?’”
+According to former legislative aide Susan Scanlan, Maryland Congresswoman Barbara Mikulski originally suggested the recognition take place in August in order to celebrate the anniversary of U.S. women’s suffrage.
+“I looked at her,” Scanlan remembered, “and I said, ‘Barbara, do you want to be outside parading on August 26 when it’s hotter than the hinges of hell?’”

-Rather than roasting in the late summer heat, Scanlan pushed for March, which would mean the celebrations would occur in a season that Scanlan appropriately dubs “marching weather.”
+To avoid roasting in the late summer heat, Scanlan pushed for March, which would mean the celebrations would occur in a season that Scanlan appropriately dubbed “marching weather.”

 7. The month is a time to reflect on women’s overlooked contributions.

 What exactly is Women’s History Month?
 Primarily, the month’s goal is to both commemorate and encourage the “study, observance, and celebration of the vital role of women in American history.”
 While programs and celebrations are organized around the country, they’re led at the federal level by the Library of Congress, National Archives, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum.

 8. There are a variety of in-person and virtual events to attend.